Teams bot

 - Open any project and navigate to Project Settings → BranchDeploy.

-- Make sure your environments are saved and correct.
+- Make sure your environments are correct.

 Repeat for every project whose environments should be available to the Teams bot.